 The truth about ghosts can never be known and I have no doubt that in a hundred years’ time people will still be debating the subject and haunted house tours will be as popular as they are today.
 The Preston Manor ghost stories endure because of their authenticity, the oldest being passed down to us in unique historical record from letters dating to the early 1930s.

 Even with such evidence ‘true’ ghost stories are apt to warp with time through the ‘Chinese whispers’ effect causing unintended misinformation to creep out.
 One fake story can lead to more, similar to how a spider weaves a web: as the story multiplies and the web becomes ever more tangled we can become trapped in fake news.

 This effect brings to mind a line from Marmion (often incorrectly attributed to Shakespeare)

 When first we practice to deceive!’

 This autumn Preston Manor will unravel its ghostly web and reveal the truth in House of Ghosts, a new and unique event aimed at provoking thought in believer and sceptic alike.

 Find out for yourself

-On Saturday 19 October (and again on Sunday 29 December 2019) the House of Ghosts is an opportunity to find out about the famous hauntings of Preston Manor.
+On Saturday 19 October the House of Ghosts is an opportunity to find out about the famous hauntings of Preston Manor.